 - Final Verdict: Which One Wins?

-What Are Ceylon and Korintje Cinnamon?
+What Are Ceylon and Cassia Cinnamon?

-- Ceylon Cinnamon: Also known as "true cinnamon," this comes from Sri Lanka (formerly Ceylon) and is harvested from the inner bark of Cinnamomum verum trees.
+- Ceylon Cinnamon: Also known as "true cinnamon," this comes from Sri Lanka and is harvested from the inner bark of Cinnamomum verum trees.
 It's more delicate, sweeter, and has a subtler flavor profile.

-Feature | Ceylon Cinnamon | Korintje Cinnamon |
+Feature | Ceylon Cinnamon | Cassia Cinnamon (Including Korintje) |

 ---|---|---|